gutierr3z/pliable_flex/README.md

 # Pliable CSS

 It's a brandable responsive layout structure (HTML/CSS) for a page that just needs a header at the top, content centered, and footer at the bottom.
 Pliable is meant to be used when you want to keep things simple.
-But can also work well hand in hand with heavy libraries like Bootstrap.
+But can also work well with heavy libraries like Bootstrap.

 ## Getting Started